pateljay134/Universal-Offer-Hub/README.md

    }
    ```

-2. Add a host-permission entry to `manifest.json`:
+2. A matching host-permission entry in `manifest.json`:

    ```jsonc
    "host_permissions": [